SSAKTHIVELMURUGAN/NammaKadai/README.md

 - **401 (Unauthorized):** Authentication failed or is required.
 - **404 (Not Found):** The requested resource doesn’t exist.
 - **500 (Internal Server Error):** Something went wrong on the server.
-These codes help identify issues in your app's requests and responses. 😊
+These codes help identify issues in app requests and responses.